francescozanoni/tutorials/laravel_as_saml_sp.md

     ```
     N.B.: for the scope of this tutorial, event listeners are hard-coded in file *app/Providers/EventServiceProvider.php*, but the most suitable solution would consist of two classes under directory *app/Listeners*

-1. customize welcome view, to display login/logout links, in file *app/resources/views/welcome.blade.php*:
+1. customize welcome view, in order to easily test login and logout, by adding login/logout links to file *app/resources/views/welcome.blade.php*:

     ```php
     @if (Auth::guest())